 The goals are to correct conscious and unconscious habits such as:

 Through myofunctional therapy, patients improve their ability to breathe, eat, drink, sleep and speak.
 Effective treatment also may improve appearance depending on the nature of the disorder.
 Successful therapy also often has added benefits of improving self-esteem and confidence.

-Meet Dr. Kelly Our In-House Certified Myofunctional TherapistDr.
+Meet Dr. Kelly Our In-House Trained Myofunctional TherapistDr.
 Kelly Wilson has a passion for helping maintain the best oral health for Charlotte families.
-Which made the next step of becoming a certified Myofunctional Therapist a no-brainer.
+Which made the next step of becoming a trained Myofunctional Therapist a no-brainer.
 Dr. Kelly understands that children don't "grow out of these dysfunctions, they grow into them" and the best way to treat them is to treat them early.

 Next Steps: Schedule a ConsultationIf you or your child shows signs of a myofunctional disorder, the first step is an examination, assessment, and consultation.

 Myofunctional therapy often requires a multi-disciplinary approach.
 Depending on the issues, allied professionals, including osteopaths, orthodontists, or dentists, may be involved in the treatment plan.